Best Drink for Sauna: What To Drink Before, During & After

 Golden Turmeric Tonic

-Turmeric contains curcumin and other compounds with anti-inflammatory and antioxidant effects.
-It may support heart, liver, and kidney health [4].
-More research is needed to confirm exact benefits and doses.
-Itโ€™s a warming, natural choice for sauna sessions. ๐Ÿ‘‰ Try this Golden Turmeric Tonic recipe
+Turmeric has curcumin and other compounds linked to anti-inflammatory and antioxidant effects.
+It might aid heart, liver, and kidney health [4], though more research is needed to confirm specifics.
+Itโ€™s a warm, natural option for sauna sessions. ๐Ÿ‘‰ Try this Golden Turmeric Tonic recipe

 GREEN TEA & ALOE VERA SIPPER

-Aloe vera has a long history of use for health, including digestive support and managing inflammation.
-Studies show that commercially available aloe drinks with low aloin levels are safe to consume [5].
-Combined with antioxidant-rich green tea, this drink helps prepare your stomach for heat exposure and supports overall wellness. ๐Ÿ‘‰ Green Tea & Aloe Vera Sipper recipe
+Aloe vera has long been used for digestive health and inflammation management.
+Studies show that aloe drinks with low aloin levels are safe to drink [5].
+Paired with antioxidant-rich green tea, this drink helps get your stomach ready for heat and aids overall wellness. ๐Ÿ‘‰ Green Tea & Aloe Vera Sipper recipe

 Light Herbal Teas